 Analysis has shown it takes four times more energy to heat homes in the U.S. than it does to cool them.
 In some areas of the country that can seem like an outlandish statistic.
 People in Texas that experience off the charts heat for about four months of the year cringe at the cost of air conditioning.

-Despite air conditioning systems using more electricity, there are a few reasons why heating a home can cost more than cooling it, even if you use a natural gas system instead of electric.
+Despite air conditioning systems using more electricity, there are a few reasons why heating a home can cost more than cooling it, even if you use a natural gas system instead of an electric one.

 Temperature Differences is the Determining Factor

 There’s a simple explanation for why heating ultimately costs more than cooling, and that reason is temperature differences.
-Most people keep it around 75 degrees Fahrenheit in their home.
+Most people keep it around 75 degrees Fahrenheit in their homes.
 During the summer, temperatures in many areas of the country peak around 95 degrees.
-That’s a 20 degree difference.
+That’s a 20-degree difference.
 But even in relatively temperate areas, the winter temps can regularly get done to 45 degrees.
-That’s a 30 degree difference.
+That’s a 30-degree difference.

 The larger the temperature difference is between the outside and the inside, the more energy is needed to provide climate control.
 This is why heating a home typically costs more.